mdavarynejad/sm-gradio/README.md

     # sudo usermod -aG docker $USER
     # newgrp docker # Requires logout/login or new shell
     ```
 *   **Configure Firewall:** Allow incoming traffic on ports 80 (for HTTP ACME challenge) and 443 (for HTTPS).
-Port 7862 does *not* need to be publicly open as Caddy accesses it internally.
+Port 7862 does *not* need to be publicly open as Nginx accesses it internally.
     ```bash
-    sudo ufw allow 80/tcp
-    sudo ufw allow 443/tcp
-    sudo ufw reload
+    sudo ufw allow 'Nginx Full' # Allows both 80 and 443 sudo ufw reload
     sudo ufw status
     ```